 When it comes to managing internet usage, businesses should be cautious about giving their employees unrestricted access to company-owned devices.
 According to estimates from SiteLock, around 18.5 million websites are infected with malware at any given time, which means organizations are only a single misguided click away from a large-scale security incident.

 In the case of prevention, Internet access is limited to websites and applications that directly support a company’s business needs.
 This restriction can offset the risk of viruses and reduce the misuse of IT resources.
 Making these restrictions clear through an IT security policy can promote compliance and improve employees’ general awareness of cybersecurity threats.
 Another common practice is to create a list of disciplinary actions for non-compliance, which may compel users to adhere to the policy’s guidelines.

 While considered best practice, companies that collect and store sensitive client data should always include a section on access controls in their IT security policies.
 This limitation ensures IT administrators can quickly locate data on security requirements when creating new roles and managing user access to business applications.

 Adopting a least-privilege approach is also recommended, as this can help insulate critical assets from unauthorized users and provide an extra layer of defense against credential theft.
 All-access permissions should be controlled at a high level and classified in written policies to prevent unnecessary workflow disruption.

 Incident Reporting Procedures

-These are only a few of the essential components of an effective IT security policy, so businesses need to further analyze their specific cybersecurity posture and build a personalized program that aligns with their unique needs.
-If your company is looking to improve its information security and prevent costly cyber attacks, contact the Certitude Security team for a personalized consultation.
+These are only a few essential components of an effective IT security policy, so businesses need to analyze their specific cybersecurity posture further and build a personalized program that aligns with their unique needs.
+Contact us today if your company wants to improve its information security and prevent costly cyber attacks.